aws/eks-anywhere/designs/full-cluster-lifecycle-api.md

 The [current Cluster Status](https://github.com/aws/eks-anywhere/blob/v0.6.0/pkg/api/v1alpha1/cluster_types.go#L287) will be modified to include extra fields and conditions.
 These will be used by the reconciler methods to trigger the appropriate actions and to allow users to check progress of operations.

-If an error occurs controllers will set `spec.ClusterStatus.FailureReason` and `spec.ClusterStatus.FailureMessage`.
+If an error occurs controllers will set `ClusterStatus.FailureReason` and `ClusterStatus.FailureMessage`.

 ```